 A Word From AAI Rejuvenation Clinic

 The thymus gland is a tiny gland that virtually disappears with age but plays a vital role in immunity and autoimmunity for a person’s lifetime.
-As changes in the thymus gland have linked with the aging of the immune system, and such virus-like COVID-19, researchers study ways to delay the atrophy.
+As changes in the thymus gland have been linked with the aging of the immune system, such as virus-like COVID-19, researchers are studying ways to delay the atrophy.
 Since many autoimmune diseases have increased significantly in recent years, more will likely learn about the proper health of this gland in the future.

 ]]>